SwRaw/rocr_debug_agent/docs/install/installation.rst

     100% tests passed, 0 tests failed out of 1
     Total Test time (real) =   1.59 sec

-You can run the tests individually outside of the ``CTest`` harness as shown below:
+You can run the tests individually outside of the ``CTest`` harness as shown:

 .. code-block:: shell